The McWilliams Fellowship in the Mellon College of Science

-The Astrid and Bruce McWilliams Fellowships in the Mellon College of Science are selected each spring.
+The McWilliams Fellowships in the Mellon College of Science are selected each spring.
 Each department may nominate up to two students.
 Nominations are due at 5:00 PM on the last Friday in January.

-Thanks to a very generous gift from Astrid and Bruce McWilliams, an endowed fund has been established to provide fellowships to graduate students in the Mellon College of Science studying in an area where Carnegie Mellon has a comparative advantage and where research is at an emerging or critical stage.
+Thanks to a very generous gift from Dr. Bruce McWilliams (S '78, '78, '81), an endowed fund has been established to provide fellowships to graduate students in the Mellon College of Science studying in an area where Carnegie Mellon has a comparative advantage and where research is at an emerging or critical stage.
 This fellowship will initially focus on students doing research in the areas of nanotechnology, biophysics or cosmology, with the donors' strong preference for supporting chemistry or physics students.
 The fellowship will provide tuition, stipend and fees for one year, or until the recipient graduates, whichever comes first.
 The student will receive $1000 in a discretionary fund for conference travel or other research expenses.
-Note that the recipient of the fellowship must write to and meet with Dr. and Mrs. McWilliams periodically during and after the fellowship to keep them apprised of ongoing progress.
+Note that the recipient of the fellowship must write to and meet with Dr. McWilliams periodically during and after the fellowship to keep them apprised of ongoing progress.

 Each department may nominate up to two students for this award.
 To be eligible, students must be in at least their third year and have completed all of the requirements for the Ph.D. that are expected at their stage in the program.
 Nomination packages should include the following: